anirudh-gov/Library_Management_System/README.md

-# Library_Management_System
+# Library Management System

- A simple Java application using OOP concepts to manage library operations, including book records and user interactions.
+A simple Library Management System built in Java using Object-Oriented Programming (OOP) concepts.
+This application helps in managing book records and user interactions efficiently.

+## Features:
+- Add, update, and delete book records
+- View list of available books
+- Search for books by title or author

+## Technologies Used:
+- Java
+- Eclipse IDE